-There is much more to analysing an international school teacher’s salary and benefits package than working out the exchange rate and converting it into your home country’s currency.
-Whilst most teachers aren’t in the profession for the salary, it is a significant consideration when choosing a new job and this article will hopefully help you make an informed decision regarding your salary and benefits.
+There is much more to analysing an international schools salary and benefits package than working out the exchange rate and converting it into your home country’s currency.
+Whilst most teachers aren’t in the profession for the salary, it is a significant consideration when choosing a new job and this article will help you make an informed decision regarding your salary and benefits.
 It is fair to say that most teachers in international schools enjoy a significantly better relative salary and benefits package than they would in their home country.

 This varies hugely by country but if you come from the US, UK or Australasia this is not likely to be the case.
-International schools in countries with a high cost of living such as Switzerland, Austria, Germany and Japan amongst others are likely to pay higher salaries.
-However, in most countries the cost of living is lower as is local earning power meaning that salaries are likely to be on a par or less than you are paid at home.
+International schools in countries with a high cost of living such as Switzerland, Austria, Germany, and Japan amongst others are likely to pay higher salaries.
+In most countries, the cost of living is lower as is local earning power meaning that salaries are likely to be on a par or less than you are paid at home.

 However, saving opportunities are increased greatly by teaching in international schools.
 In many countries, the cost of living is substantially lower and your comprehensive benefits package will mean that your opportunities to save are substantial.
 The Middle East and China offer excellent opportunities to save, providing tax-free salaries and substantial benefits packages in many cases.

 Whilst many teachers do this, it may be unwise to rule out some excellent opportunities.
 For example, a teacher earning €60,000 (£54,000 or $90,000) in Switzerland is going to have far fewer savings than a teacher earning €20,000 (£18,000 or $30,000) in Egypt.

 Use the following table to help you make the calculations.
 This acts as a guide only, but should help you understand the value of your salary:

 |Geneva, Switzerland||Sao Paulo, Brazil||Cairo, Egypt|